-It's a 15-minute walk from Tsuwano Station, then a 10-minute walk up the hill.
+It's a 15-minute walk from the Tsuwano Station, then a 10-minute walk up the hill.

 Only a couple of minutes' walk from the main tourist street of Tonomachi, or a six-minute taxi ride from Tsuwano Station.

-From the cluster of small, pretty shrines at the base, you ascend a path that zig-zags up the hillside through a virtual tunnel of red wooden torii, the traditional simple gate of Shinto shrines.
+From the pure water of the Tsuwano River, at the base of the castle mountain, you ascend a path that zig-zags up the hillside through a virtual tunnel of red wooden torii, the traditional simple gate of Shinto shrines.

-On the way up you pass numerous tiny shrines populated with white fox figurines, the messengers of the Inari deity, historically tied to the rice harvest.
-Once at the top, you enter a large platform surrounded by colorful building and dotted with pine trees.
+On the way up, you pass numerous tiny shrines populated with white fox figurines, believed to be the messengers of the Inari deity, historically tied to the rice harvest.
+Once at the top, you enter a large platform surrounded by colorful buildings and dotted with pine trees.

-Oharae, purification rituals, are taking place all through the day in the great main hall with its massive shimenawa, a rice straw rope that marks sacred space.
+Oharai, the purification rituals, take place throughout the day in the great main hall with its massive shimenawa, a rice straw rope that marks sacred space.

-In other shrine buildings you may see Miko Mai, the elegant dance performed by shrine maidens.
-Take the steps down below the main platform to where cars and taxis can reach the shrine and see the purpose-built shrine where cars and their drivers are blessed in traffic-safety rituals.
+In the shrine buildings you may see Mikomai, the elegant dance performed by shrine maidens.
+Take the steps down below the main platform to where cars and taxis can reach the shrine and see the purpose-built purifying stage where cars and their drivers are blessed in traffic-safety rituals.

 Big festivals take place here in the spring and autumn, marked by grand ceremonies and processions involving dozens of priests and shrine maidens in elaborate, colorful attire.

-Eat traditional food like wild boar stew and watch Iwami Kagura performances.
+Eat traditional food, such as wild boar stew, and watch Iwami Kagura performances.